ioeXNetwork/Elastos.NET.Carrier.iOS.SDK/README.md

-# Elastos Carrier iOS Framework
+# IOEX Carrier iOS Framework

 ## Summary

+IOEX leveraged Elastos functions to create its owned features and also business cases.

-Elastos Carrier iOS Framework is swift API wrapper (also produced in Object-C APIs for Elastos Native Carrier, where Carrier is a decentralized peer to peer communication framework.
+IOEX Carrier iOS Framework is swift API wrapper (also produced in Object-C APIs for IOEX BravoMesh Carrier Module SDK, where Carrier is a decentralized peer to peer communication framework.

 ## Build from source